Review of My Audi A4 Rental – and How You Can Get One, Too!

 For example, you can use a referral code like this one to get $25 back (and $25 for the one referring).
 After you return the car, Silvercar will email you with the option to receive a $25 Visa gift card or virtual Visa gift card.

 You can stack that rebate with other current coupon codes, like FACEBOOK50, to get another $50 off your first rental.
-You can find current promo codes here.
+You can find current promo codes on sites like RetailMeNot.

 By stacking these promotions, you can receive $75 off your first rental!
 This means if you want to rent an Audi for the day, you’ll pay ~$15 all-in, instead of the regular price of ~$90.
 That’s likely cheaper than a lot of economy cars!